parallaxsecond/parsec-client-go/README.md

 <!--
+  -- Copyright 2021 Contributors to the Parsec project.
-  -- Copyright (c) 2019, Arm Limited, All Rights Reserved -- SPDX-License-Identifier: Apache-2.0
+  -- SPDX-License-Identifier: Apache-2.0

   --
   -- Licensed under the Apache License, Version 2.0 (the "License"); you may -- not use this file except in compliance with the License.